kubos/kubos/docs/User_App_on_iOBC.md

 ###KubOS Documentation

-- [Installing the KubOS-SDK](docs/cli-installing.md) - Basics of setting up the Kubos-SDK environment
+- [Installing the Kubos SDK](docs/cli-installing.md) - Basics of setting up the Kubos SDK environment
-- [Creating your first project](docs/first-project.md) - Steps to create and build a Kubos-SDK project (Note: Written for a KubOS RT end-target)
+- [Creating your first project](docs/first-project.md) - Steps to create and build a Kubos SDK project (Note: Written for a KubOS RT end-target)
-- [SDK Command Reference](docs/cli-reference.md) - Overview of the common Kubos-SDK commands
+- [SDK Command Reference](docs/cli-reference.md) - Overview of the common Kubos SDK commands
-- [Kubos Linux Overview](docs/Linux_Overview.md) - Overview of the KubOS Linux components
+- [KubOS Linux Overview](docs/Linux_Overview.md) - Overview of the KubOS Linux components
-- [Kubos Linux on iOBC](docs/Linux_on_iOBC.md) - Steps to build and load KubOS Linux for the iOBC
+- [KubOS Linux on iOBC](docs/Linux_on_iOBC.md) - Steps to build and load KubOS Linux for the iOBC

 ##Building a Project

-In order to build a project for the ISIS-OBC, you'll need to create a Kubos-SDK project for KubOS Linux, set the correct target, and then build it.
+In order to build a project for the ISIS-OBC, you'll need to create a Kubos SDK project for KubOS Linux, set the correct target, and then build it.

     $ kubos init -l newproj
     $ kubos target kubos-linux-isis-gcc